-ST. LOUIS (KMOV.com) -- A 48-year-old married mother of three was taken into custody by ICE agents Tuesday after she reported to the downtown office for what she thought was a routine check-in.
+ST. LOUIS (KMOV.com) -- A 48-year-old married mother of three, who was taken into custody by ICE agents after she reported to the downtown office for what she thought was a routine check-in, has had her scheduled deportation halted.

 Ilsa Guzman entered the United States illegally in 1999, crossing the border in California.